PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/why_rc_is_not_send.md

 ### Rc internals

-If we take a look at the `Rc<T>` [source code](https://github.com/rust-lang/rust/blob/5aba816672d08a076eaa8005a109968af8ce1083/library/alloc/src/rc.rs#L284) we sill see that it is actually kinda simple:
+If we take a look at the `Rc<T>` [source code](https://github.com/rust-lang/rust/blob/5aba816672d08a076eaa8005a109968af8ce1083/library/alloc/src/rc.rs#L284) we will see that it is actually kinda simple:

 ```rust
 pub struct Rc<T: ?Sized> {